PietW/Turboflash_PEX/README.md

 Turboflash PEX Reconstruction

-This repository contains Python code for implementing and runnning the Turboflash PEX Reconstruction for the pre-extiation puls sequneze proposed in [1].
-The data set contains a phantom measurement
+This repository contains Python code for implementing and running the Turboflash PEX Reconstruction for the pre-excitation pulse sequence proposed in [1].
+The data set contains a phantom measurement.

 ##### Authors:
 - Piet Wagner                  (<pwteip@gmail.com>)